 - Designing and Implementing Table-Valued Functions

-- Implementation Considerations for Functions
+- Considerations for Implementing Functions

 - Alternatives to Functions

-- LAB: Designing and Implementing User-Defined Functions
+- Lab: Designing and Implementing User-Defined Functions

 Responding to Data Manipulation via Triggers